lmccalman/spacerace/README.md

 You should be able to see the frontend at http://192.168.99.100:8000/

-You can view the logs with the `logs` subcommand
+You can view the logs with the `logs` subcommand:

 ``` console
 $ docker-compose logs